jranke/PELMO.installeR/README.md

-The R package **PELMO.installeR** provides a way to install [FOCUS PELMO](http://esdac.jrc.ec.europa.eu/projects/pelmo) in a standardised way on unix system for use with [wine](https://www.winehq.org).
+The R package **PELMO.installeR** provides a way to install [FOCUS PELMO](http://esdac.jrc.ec.europa.eu/projects/pelmo) in a standardised way on Linux/Unix systems for use with [wine](https://www.winehq.org).

 ## Note